Majiayuan site: Saka culture

-The culture of Majiayuan, and the preceding Yanglang culture (杨郎青铜文化, 6th-3rd century BCE), are thought to have been directly or indirectly connected to the Saka (Scythian) culture, with suggestions of direct prenetration of Saka groups into North China.
+The culture of Majiayuan, and the preceding Yanglang culture (杨郎青铜文化, 6th-3rd century BCE), are thought to have been directly or indirectly connected to the Saka (Scythian) culture, with suggestions of direct penetration of Saka groups into North China.
 The animal style of the funeral artifacts in particular connects it to the world of the steppes.
 In particular, the decorated chariots and many artifacts have strong resemblance with Saka objects from the Issyk-kul kurgan.

 Gold belt plaques in animal style found in Majiayuan M4, Gansu.

 Gold plate in the form of walking feline found in Majiayuan M3, Gansu.

 Necklace decorated with granulation, unearthed in Majiayuan, Gansu Provincial Institute of Cultural Relics and Archaeology.

 Earrings, Majiayuan cemetery in Gansu, the Warring states Period, Gansu Provincial Institute of Cultural Relics and Archaeology.